alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 or fail themselves, the authors ensured elimination of metaphorical interpretations, as they decided to "work with non metaphorical meanings in order to keep the hand annotations of interpretations manageable.\"[Wang, 2021:3].
-This choice itself, can however be criticised too.
+This choice itself can however be criticised too.
 In fact, given that the framework here described does not make any distinctions between polysemous and homonymous words, as the method could be applied to both, one can wonder why it would not be the same